Phone-GWP-group

 The plastic packaging tax could have a significant impact on the price of packaging you use - even if you won't directly pay the tax

 So this is one way that the cost of your plastic packaging could increase.
-Another is that demand for recycled material could increase significantly, driving up the price of these products.
-This scenario would also potentially see the government increase the tax on non-recycled / virgin plastics still further, to make them less attractive in terms of their pricing.
+Another is that demand for recycled material could increase significantly, driving up the demand for these products.
+This scenario would also likely see the government further raise taxes on non-recycled and virgin plastics, making them less attractive from a pricing perspective.

-So, even if you are not likely to pay the tax directly – and the majority of UK businesses would not – any plastic packaging products you use which do contain at least 30% recycled material are leaving you exposed to potential price increases.
+So, even if you are not likely to pay the tax directly, and the majority of UK businesses won’t, any plastic packaging products you use which do contain at least 30% recycled material are leaving you exposed to potential price increases.

 Options businesses have to mitigate these costs

-Well, there are a range of different strategies and options available to you.
+Well, there is a range of different strategies and options available to you.
 These include:

-• Change the products your business uses (to include recycled content)
+• Change the products that your business uses (to include recycled content).

-The remainder of this guide covers each of these strategies in further detail, allowing you to ascertain whether they would be suitable for helping your business combat any negative effects of the new tax.
+Throughout this guide, we’ll cover each of these strategies in further detail, helping you determine whether they would be suitable for your business to combat any adverse effects of the tax.

-Switch to plastic packaging that has at least 30% recycled content
+Switch to plastic packaging that has recycled content

-Perhaps the most obvious solution to avoid cost increases caused by the plastic packaging tax, is to switch to equivalent products that use at least 30% recycled material.
+Perhaps the most obvious solution to avoid cost increase caused by the Plastic Packaging Tax is to switch to equivalent products that use at least 30% recycled material.

-A good example of this would be if you use Stratocell or similar foam end caps that qualify under that legislation (this would potentially include them being single trip, used only within the UK, and being the largest component of packaging by weight – you can see all qualifying criteria here).
+A good example of this would be using Stratocell or similar foam end caps that qualify under that legislation (this would potentially include being single-trip, used only within the UK, and being the largest component of the packaging by weight – see all qualifying criteria here).

-It would be a relatively straight forward switch to begin using Stratocell R or Ethafoam HRC, both of which are polyethylene foams with a high recycled content (minimum 65%).
-This would not only help you avoid additional charges related to the new tax, but help your business to minimise the environmental impact of your packaging too.
+It would be a relatively straightforward switch to begin using Stratocell R or Ethafoam HRC, both of which are polyethylene foams with a high recycled content (minimum 65%).
+This would not only help you avoid additional charges related to the new tax, but also help your business minimise the environmental impact of your packaging.

-This principal could apply to nearly all of your plastic packaging.
+This principle could apply to nearly all of your plastic packaging.

 recycled plastic packaging